 The female however is diploid so has two sets of chromosomes, and each egg will contain one of these two sets.

-As males develop from unfertilised eggs this means that sons will have 100% for their genes in common with the female, and in bees this will be the queen.
-This also means that male bumblebees have no father as they do not receive any genes from him at all. .
+As males develop from unfertilised eggs this means that sons will have 100% of their genes in common with the female, their mother, and in bees this will be the queen.
+This also means that male bumblebees have no father as they do not receive any genes from him at all.
 Also the queen passed on only half her genes to her son so she is related to him by just 50%.

 So to recap all males are related to the queen 100%.
 All males are fatherless.
 All queens are related to their sons 50%.